What is the Window of Tolerance and How It Impacts Your Life

 Incorporating physical activity during work breaks enhances mental clarity and reduces stress.
 Movement keeps the window open, preventing prolonged emotional strain.

 Self-compassion is crucial during overwhelming times.
-Remind yourself it’s okay to step back and prioritize mental health over endless productivity.
+Remind yourself it’s okay to step back and prioritise mental health over endless productivity.

 For the Stressed Parent: Managing Anxiety and Presence

 Parenting comes with intense emotions and moments of anxiety.
-Applying the Window of Tolerance ensures you’re present and supportive for your children.
+Applying the Window of Tolerance ensures you’re present and supportive of your children.

-Recognise signs of both hyperarousal, such as apathy, and hyperarousal, such as anger.
+Recognise signs of both hyperarousal, such as apathy, and hyparousal, such as anger.
 These cues help adjust actions to maintain patience and empathy.

 Grounding techniques can be particularly effective for parents.
 Engaging with your children through sensory activities strengthens your connection and their comfort.